Franco-Swedish War: Fourth Coalition

-However, during the summer of 1806 Prussia formed the Fourth Coalition against France, which gave Sweden the right to occupy Lauenburg.
+However, during the summer of 1806 Prussia formed the Fourth Coalition against France, which gave Sweden the right to occupy Saxe-Lauenburg.
 In the autumn, the French forces advanced rapidly and soon much of the western German regions were occupied, which forced the Swedish troops on a retreat towards Lübeck.
 The plan was for the troops from there to take the sea route to Stralsund to avoid the advancing French forces.
 The Swedes were still caught by the French on the 6 November while they loaded their ships at Lübeck, and after the Battle of Lübeck, about 1,000 Swedish soldiers had to surrender to the numerically-superior French forces.

 The French Army began its offensive towards Swedish Pomerania in early 1807 and besieged Stralsund on 15 January.
 That began a seven-month siege, and since the French forces were engaged in warfare elsewhere as well, the number of troops stationed around Stralsund was gradually reduced.
 When the Swedes were reinforced on 1 April, a decision was made to attempt to break the siege.
 That was done with some success since the Swedes managed to take Usedom and Wolin, but the French chose to counterattack, and a force of 13,000 men attacked the Swedes from Stettin on 16 April and forced the left section of the Swedish army to withdraw.
 Another division in Ueckermünde was then cut off and later captured.
 On 18 April, France and Sweden agreed on a ceasefire according to which the French were to leave Pomerania.
 However, the Swedish government refused to join the Continental System and denounced the armistice under the influence of British diplomacy on 8 July.

 On 6 August 1807, 50,000 French, Spanish and Dutch troops under Marshal Guillaume-Marie-Anne Brune began an assault on Swedish Pomerania and besieged Stralsund again.
 On 20 August 1807, the defenders of the city capitulated and the remains of the Swedish Army were surrounded at Rügen.
 However, Swedish General Johan Christopher Toll managed to conclude the Convention of Schlatkow with Marshal Brune on favourable terms, and his forces withdrew to Sweden, along with all of their war munitions, on 7 September.